 Grace is co-founder and board chair of Gladeo.
-She is currently Executive Director of Deal Analysis and Brand Finance at 20th Century Fox Film.
+She is currently Vice President of Deal Analysis and Brand Finance at 20th Century Fox Film.
 She is an experienced business development, strategy, and finance executive who has worked in film, TV, and digital.
 She has held various executive positions at 21st Century Fox including the licensing and merchandising division of Twentieth Century Fox, Shine America, and the motion picture deal analysis team at 20th Century Fox Film.

 She has guest lectured on film finance at the USC School of Cinematic Arts.
 She earned a B.A. at Harvard College, where she was a recipient of the Harvard College scholarship, a member of the Women's JV Volleyball team, Director of the Harvard University Bone Marrow Registry drives, and a minority recruiter for the Harvard University Admissions Office.
 In her free time, she enjoys backpacking, cooking, and playing the guitar and piano.